prajwalhc-18/PaginatedImageViewer/README.md

-**Project Title**: Image Gallery Application
+# PaginatedImageViewer

 **Description**:

-The Image Gallery Application is a web-based platform designed to display a collection of images fetched from the Picsum Photos API.
-It allows users to browse through a curated selection of images in a visually appealing manner.
-The application provides a seamless user experience with responsive design for both desktop and mobile devices.
+PaginatedImageViewer is a web-based application designed to showcase a collection of images fetched from the Picsum Photos API.
+It offers users the ability to browse through a curated selection of images in an aesthetically pleasing manner.
+The application boasts a seamless user experience with responsive design catering to both desktop and mobile devices.

 **Features**:

-1. **Image Display**: The application fetches images from the Picsum Photos API and displays them in a grid layout.
+1. **Image Display**: PaginatedImageViewer fetches images from the Picsum Photos API and presents them in a visually appealing grid layout.

-2. **Pagination**: Users can load more images by clicking on the "Load More" button, which fetches additional images from the API.
+2. **Pagination**: Users have the option to load additional images by clicking the "Load More" button, which fetches more images from the API.

-3. **Responsive Design**: The layout adjusts dynamically to different screen sizes, providing an optimal viewing experience on various devices.
+3. **Responsive Design**: The application's layout adjusts dynamically to various screen sizes, ensuring an optimal viewing experience across different devices.

 **Technologies Used**:

 - **Frontend**: React.js, CSS
-- **API Integration**: Fetch API for fetching images from the Picsum Photos API
+- **API Integration**: Fetch API for retrieving images from the Picsum Photos API

 **Installation**: